-- As soon as the children are old enough, they should be taught to dial 911.
+- As soon as children are old enough, they should be taught to dial 911.
 Make sure 911 is on speed dial with a sticker.

 Safety During A Violent Incident

 - Be aware of immediate surroundings.
 The kitchen is a room that has many weapons that are easily accessible.
-Other rooms to avoid are the bathroom (with only one likely exit and small windows) and the bedroom (or rooms where weapons might be kept).
+Other rooms to avoid are the bathroom (with only one likely exit and small windows) and the bedroom (or any rooms where weapons might be kept).

 - Remember the planned escape route.